m-doescode/cchbm/README.md

 * Check power level
 * [NYI] Get missile id

+### RBMK Console

+* Query information about specific column
+* Raise/lower (set percentage) a specific column's rods, a specific group of rods, or all rods

 ## Basic Usage

 Place a computer next to a launch pad or reactor and use `peripheral.wrap()` with either `"reactor_control"` or `"launchpad"` to use the functions on it.

+Peripheral API documentation can be found here: [docs/peripherals](docs/peripherals).

 ## Where can I suggest new features?